 Great Irish Funeral Music: "Danny Boy" Revisited

-Renee Fleming's performance of "Danny Boy" at Senator John McCain's funeral puts the great old ballad back in the public eye.
-Just hearing it interpreted by a woman, instead of the usual male tenor, made it thrilling.
+Renee Fleming's rendition of "Danny Boy" at Senator John McCain's funeral last year put the ballad back in the public ear.
+Just hearing it sung by a woman, instead of a male tenor, made it newer, brighter and thrilling again.

-Originally known as "Londonderry Air" and particularly beloved by anyone Irish, the anthem can be well employed at almost any funeral.
+Originally known as "Londonderry Air" and particularly beloved by anyone Irish, the anthem can be creatively employed at a funeral without seeming cliched.
+But you have to know what you’re doing.
 Here are some ideas:

-1. READ THE LYRICS AS STRAIGHT TEXT.
+1. READ THE LYRICS AS STRAIGHT TEXT AT THE FUNERAL.
 DON'T HAVE IT SUNG AT ALL .
-Just read all four stanzas aloud from a podium, and grope for your handkerchief.
-Read it as a poem, aloud right now, and realize that many of us haven't really been listening to the words!
-(Take note, in stanza three: an "Ave" means "a prayer.")
+Just calmly read all four stanzas aloud from the podium—for the pure poetry—and watch people reach for their handkerchiefs.
+To read it aloud is to realize that many of us haven't been listening to the words!

-Oh Danny boy, the pipes, the pipes are calling From glen to glen, and down the mountain side The summer's gone, and all the flowers are dying 'Tis you, 'tis you must go and I must bide.
+Oh Danny boy, the pipes, the pipes are calling, from glen to glen, and down the mountain side.
+The summer's gone, and all the flowers are dying, 'tis you.
+'Tis you must go, and I must bide.

-And if you come, when all the flowers are dying And I am dead, as dead I well may be You'll come and find the place where I am lying And kneel and say an "Ave" there for me.
+And if you come, when all the flowers are dying and I am dead, as dead I well may be.
+You'll come and find the place where I am lying, and kneel and say an "Ave" [a prayer] for me.

-2. HAVE IT PLAYED WITHOUT THE LYRICS AS AN INSTRUMENTAL ON A SLIGHTLY UNUSUAL INSTRUMENT.
+2. HAVE IT PLAYED AS AN INSTRUMENTAL ON AN UNUSUAL INSTRUMENT.
 Here's a super great "Danny Boy," totally right for a funeral, on church pipe organ and solo trumpet.
-Here's Eric Clapton playing it on guitar with characteristic emotion, and not singing a word.
-And if you're bleary-eyed from too much funeral planning and need a little chuckle, here's "Danny Boy" played as an instrumental, down in the NYC subway system, on a saw.
+Here's Eric Clapton playing it on guitar with characteristic emotion, without a single word.
+(And if you need a little chuckle, here's "Danny Boy" played as an instrumental, down in the NYC subway system, on a saw.)

-4. FINALLY, CONSIDER EMPLOYING A MORE UPBEAT "DANNY BOY" AFTER THE FUNERAL'S CLOSING.
-This idea might not be everyone's pint of tea (or Guinness), but imagine "Danny Boy" played on sprightly banjo, after all concluding remarks and benedictions, as people are warmly greeting each other, hugging, finding their coats, blowing their noses, and remarking what a good funeral it was (Irish or not).
-Moral: it's okay for a funeral to leave people uplifted in the vast majority of instances, grateful that the deceased were with us for as long as they were, and happier themselves to still be alive, resolved to make good use of whatever time is left.
+4. FINALLY, CONSIDER EMPLOYING A MORE UPBEAT "DANNY BOY" AT THE FUNERAL'S CLOSING.
+This idea might not be everyone's pint of tea (or Guinness), but imagine "Danny Boy" played on sprightly banjo, after all concluding remarks and benedictions, as people are hugging, warmly greeting each other, finding their coats, blowing their noses, and remarking what a good funeral it was (Irish or not).
+Moral: it's okay for a funeral to leave people uplifted and grateful that the dead were with us for as long as they were, happier themselves to still be alive, resolved to make good use of whatever time is left.